antydemidov/swautomatic/docs.md

 # Objects

-## class `Asset`
+## class `SWAAsset`

-The code defines a class called `Asset`.
-It seems to be part of a larger project (maybe a game) and it is not clear from this code what exactly the purpose of the `Asset` class is.
+The code defines a class called `SWAAsset`.
+It seems to be part of a larger project (maybe a game) and it is not clear from this code what exactly the purpose of the `SWAAsset` class is.

 The class has an `__init__` method that sets several instance attributes based on the arguments passed.
-There is also a `from_source` class method that seems to allow for the creation of an instance of the `Asset` class from a dictionary of keyword arguments.
+There is also a `from_source` class method that seems to allow for the creation of an instance of the `SWAAsset` class from a dictionary of keyword arguments.

 The `to_dict` method returns a dictionary representation of the instance.